Welcome to CAA.

 Expenses incurred by any person other than the CAA Member are not payable.
 Benefits are also not payable for any loss, injury, illness, delays and/or expenses due to the following:

 - Tire trouble

 For claim review and consideration under your membership coverage benefit level for Emergency Road Service benefit claims, within 30 days of the service or incident, please complete a claim form with all membership details.
+Annual service calls available must be one or greater at the time the reimbursement is being processed or the claim will be denied.
 All claims must be in the Member’s name with service date listing itemized services received and all paid receipts.
 Please note, original receipts will only be returned in the case of claim denial, (as CAA SCO will not be able to provide copies and any other detailed information in support of your claim), to:

 CAA South Central Ontario, ERS Claims